 While a business degree isn’t required to start a dollar store, particular skills and experiences are important and useful to have.

 Retail experience.
-Experience as a retail manager is useful in opening a dollar store.
+Experience as a retail manager is useful in opening a dollar store business.
 As the owner of a store, you’ll need to be familiar with tasks such as inventory management, how to determine appropriate pricing, using a cash register, and more.
 Firsthand experience in some sort of retail store – even if it wasn’t a dollar store – can leave you better prepared to handle the demands of owning a retail store.

 Customer service skills.
 From helping customers find the right products to upselling items and providing a great shopping experience, customer service skills are key for any dollar store owner.
 By developing strong relationships with customers and being out on the floor at times, store owners can learn what items customers are looking for that the store doesn’t stock, and potentially add those to the inventory for increased sales and better overall customer service.

 Management skills.
 Multiple employees are a must when running a dollar store, and managing those employees takes talent.
 Previous management skills, such as experience hiring staff, training employees, managing an employee schedule, teaching employees about customer service, and even designing an employee manual are all valuable as you hire and train employees.

 Business skills.
 Running a dollar store takes some business skills.
 Developing relationships with wholesalers, managing inventory, tracking expenses and income, and marketing the business are just a few of the responsibilities that store owners will face on a daily basis.
 Even if you don’t have a business degree, you can learn many of these skills through courses at community colleges, online classes, or through business workshops within your community.